Exhibition: Poser pour la liberté / Standing for freedom

 The exhibition shows portraits of refugee researchers who are living in France today.
 The photo compositions, consisting of a portrait, the country of origin, the host country and personal objects, show the stories of the persons portrayed.
 In addition, texts shed light on the history of scientific asylum, convey impressions about researchers in danger of their lives and science in exile.

+The exhibition is under the patronage of the Ambassador of France in Germany, H.E.
+Anne-Marie Descôtes.
 The partners of the exhibition are RWTH Aachen University, the French Embassy and the Institut Français Aachen.

 |When?||July 20 to August 4, 2022, 1 to 6pm each day.|

 |Costs?||Entry is free of charge|